|

 Another proper spelling is "sæculorum." "æ" is an example of a ligature where two letters are combined into a single character.

-Virgil also influenced the motto above the eye of Providence.
-Annuit Coeptis was inspired by The Georgics.
-And Virgil's epic masterpiece, The Aeneid describes an ancient symbol of peace held by the American Bald Eagle, the olive branch.
+Virgil's The Georgics inspired Annuit Coeptis, the motto above the eye of Providence.
+Also, his epic masterpiece, Aeneid, describes an ancient symbol of peace held by the American Bald Eagle, the olive branch.